 As part of the current curricular review process the SLO Coordinator's schedule ensures that programs are reviewed on time.
-Rather than falling behind, the larger issue is the amount of time it takes faculty to gather data and sufficiently collect and record it.
+One issue that the college has identified as an area for improvement is the amount of time it takes faculty to gather data and sufficiently collect and record it.
 After they run the assessment, they have little time left to reflect on the results. eLumen will help solve this issue by streamlining the process of collecting data and running multi-dimensional and disaggregated reports automatically.
 For example, eLumen integrates with Canvas so faculty can enter grades and SLOs in the same platform.
 This will allow faculty more time to examine the reports and reflect on their teaching and program planning.
 Furthermore, this more effective process will ensure that all courses in the catalog are reviewed on time as discussed above in Recommendation 2.

 eLumen will also improve the college's ability to collect data on program learning outcomes (PLO), general education learning outcomes (GELO), and institutional student learning outcomes (ISLO), since the student level data reported in eLumen automatically rolls up from course SLOs to program and institutional outcomes.
+This will enable the college to analyze and reflect on PLOs, GELOs, and ISLOs in a more comprehensive manner.